 and sitteth on the right hand of God the Father Almighty;

 from thence he shall come to judge the quick and the dead.

 Finally, my favorite patch of all, the Name of the Lord, as a side rocker.In Deut 28:10 it says "Then all the peoples of the earth will see that the Name of the Lord is on you, andthey will respect you."

 The truth is that no one will respect me as a Christian Biker if i don't live it when I am around them.
 So regardless of where i am, i need to act Holy.
 And if I do, the Bible says others will respect me.
 Thats what i want.

 To wear this rocker on your rag, you have to abide by the bylaws of the club.
 Daily Word and Prayer time, living Holy, no drunkenness, no drug use, being ready to minister the Word and pray with others whenever needed.
 Trust me, if you see this patch on a DISCIPLE, I guarantee you that is a Man of God.

 - What is Disciple Christian Motorcycle Club?DISCIPLE Christian Motorcycle Club is a Christian motorcycle club and a non-profit organization.
-Any male who rides a road legal motorcycle, professes faith in Jesus Christ, and publicly reads the Apostles Creed may be voted on to become a prospective member.The Mission Statement is to DISCIPLE Christian men in following Christ, growing closer to Christ, reading the Word daily, and establishing a daily prayer time.The Statement of Faith for DISCIPLE is found in the Apostles Creed.
+Any male who rides a road legal motorcycle, professes faith in Jesus Christ, and publicly reads the Apostles Creed may be voted on to become a prospective member.The Mission Statement is: To Disciple Men to have a daily Word and prayer time, and to support the 1% world in prayer.The Statement of Faith for DISCIPLE is found in the Apostles Creed.
 We do not hold to any denomination, and accept all Men of Faith who adhere to the Apostles Creed, whether Baptist, Pentecostal, Catholic, etc.DID YOU SAY CHRISTIAN MOTORCYCLE CLUB?
 DISCIPLE CMC